Blendify/blender-manual/blender_docs/manual/game_engine/python_api/videotexture.rst

 In case of Blender material,
 it grabs the material that has an image texture channel matching the name as first channel.

-The ``IM`` prefix indicates that we're searching for a texture name but we can also search for a material by giving the ``MA`` prefix.
+The ``IM`` prefix indicates that we are searching for a texture name but we can also search for a material by giving the ``MA`` prefix.
 For example, if we want to find the material called ``VideoMat`` on this object, the code becomes: